zlangbert/datadog-agent-secrets-helper/README.md

 The agent offers a flexible method to define and retrieve secret values in agent or check configuration described [here](https://github.com/DataDog/datadog-agent/blob/master/docs/agent/secrets.md).
-This repository contains an implementation of a secrets provider backed by [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), allowing agent configuration to reference and retrieve secrets stored in Secrets Manager.
+This repository contains an implementation of a secrets backend with support for multiple secrets providers.

 TODO: installation and usage docs